vacp2p/rfc/waku/mailserver.md

 The envelope MUST be encrypted with a symmetric key agreed between the requester and Mailserver.

-If `topic-interest` is used the `Cursor` field MUST be specified for the argument order to be unambiguous.
-However, it MAY be set to null. `topic-interest` is used to specify which topics a node is interested in.
+If `topics` is used the `Cursor` field MUST be specified for the argument order to be unambiguous.
+However, it MAY be set to null. `topics` is used to specify which topics a node is interested in.
 If this is specified, a mailserver MUST NOT send messages that aren't in in that topic.
-When `topic-interest` is set (even if it an empty array), the `bloom` filter parameter should be ignored.
+When `topic` is set (even if it an empty array), the `bloom` filter parameter should be ignored.

 ### Receiving historic messages